 - service planning

-- statistical research including in relation to equal opportunities and diversity
+- statistical research and analysis

 How long we keep your personal data

-We maintain all of our information in accordance with our legal obligations and official functions, taking into account the purpose for which the data is held and any applicable statutes of limitation.
+We retain personal data in accordance with our legal obligations and regulatory functions, taking into account factors such as the purpose(s) for which it is held, the need to ensure data integrity and accuracy, the period in which legal claims, investigations or enquiries may arise, the need to retain records in the public interest, and any applicable statutes of limitation.

-Where we store your data
+Where we store (and otherwise process) your personal data

 Your personal data will also be stored on Social Work England premises and devices, under the control or supervision of Social Work England staff or consultants, or with other third parties or data processors in accordance with this privacy notice.
-We take steps to ensure we have appropriate contractual provisions in place where we transfer your data to another data processor.
+We take steps to ensure that we have appropriate contractual provisions in place where we transfer your personal data to a data processor.

 Lawful basis for processing